 Minamiaizu is a very large area of Fukushima Prefecture, so it may be difficult to decide whereabouts to go!
 I have created a model 3 day course which you could follow as part of your visit to Fukushima Prefecture.
-Of course, it can be edited and changed as necessary!
+Renting a car is necessary for this suggested itinerary.
+I will be uploading an itinerary possible via public transport soon.

 1. Aizuwakamatsu Station